U02A2

 1. 1

-Retrieve all DTCs from all available modules; widespread U-codes suggest a bus-level fault rather than a module fault.
+Retrieve all DTCs from all available modules; widespread U-codes suggest a bus-level fault rather than a single module fault.

 2. 2